MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Enable support for Signed HTTP Exchange (SXG).

-If this policy isn't set or enabled, Google Chrome will accept web contents served as Signed HTTP Exchanges.
+If this policy isn't set or enabled, Microsoft Edge will accept web contents served as Signed HTTP Exchanges.

 If this policy is set to disabled, Signed HTTP Exchanges can't be loaded.